The Best Onboarding Process Happens in the first 90 Days

 Now that you know the common challenges, you should start looking at how you can structure the process.
 Consider how you want to engage new hires in your onboarding process.

-The development of employees is crucial too.
-You need to make sure they are trained on an ongoing basis.
-Consider digital learning in your efforts as you can provide learning and training anywhere anytime, which makes the employee experience in your onboarding process greater.
+Employee development is crucial, too.
+You need to ensure they are trained on an ongoing basis.
+Consider digital learning in your efforts, as you can provide learning and training anywhere, anytime, which enhances the employee experience in your onboarding process.

 You might want to check the needs and future ambitions of your new colleague.
 At some point, they want to make shifts in their career or develop an interest in other job functions.
 Make sure you provide the information about how to develop into other departments, for example, so you make sure the new hire stays within your company.